Whitetip Reef Shark Encounters on the Great Barrier Reef: A Fascinating Encounter

 What do whitetip reef sharks eat?

-These sharks primarily feed on small fish, crustaceans, and cephalopods.
+They feed small fish, crustaceans, and cephalopods.
 They are skilled predators, using stealth and agility to capture their prey.

 Where can I find whitetip reef sharks on the Great Barrier Reef?